 Other Secondary Endpoints

-Prespecified subgroup analyses showed consistent reductions in the proportion of RT-PCR–confirmed COVID-19 among HHCs receiving ensitrelvir versus placebo, including HR participants, across age groups including older adults and irrespective of IP characteristics (Figure 3).
+Prespecified subgroup analyses showed consistent reductions in the proportion of RT-PCR–confirmed COVID-19 among HHCs receiving ensitrelvir versus placebo, including high-risk participants, across age groups including older adults and irrespective of IP characteristics (Figure 3).
 The result indicated that PEP administration at <48 hours of illness onset in IPs was associated with higher protective efficacy compared to later, as was concurrent antiviral treatment of IPs.
 The frequency of COVID-19 in HHCs receiving placebo was lower in North America than Asia; however, the risk of COVID-19 development among HHCs receiving ensitrelvir was lower across both regions (Figure 3).

 In the mITT population, the proportion of HHCs developing RT-PCR–confirmed infection regardless of symptoms through day 10 was reduced with ensitrelvir (14.0%) compared with placebo (21.5%; RR: 0.66; 95% CI: 0.55, 0.79; Table S5).